-7.5 ml of stabilizer to each liter of fuel (or 1 oz of stabilizer to each gallon of fuel)
+7.5 ml per liter of fuel (1 oz per gallon)

-- 5. Perform the following steps to protect the cylinder, piston rings, etc. from corrosion. - a.
-Remove the spark plug cap and spark plug. - Pour a teaspoonful of engine oil into the spark plug bore. - c.
+- Turn the fuel cock lever off, and then drain the carburetor float chamber by loosening the drain bolt.
+Pour the drained fuel into the fuel tank. - 5.
+Perform the following steps to protect the engine from internal corrosion. - a.
+Remove the spark plug cap and spark plug. - b.
+Pour a teaspoonful of engine oil into the spark plug bore. - c.
 Install the spark plug cap onto the spark plug, and then place the spark plug on the cylinder head so that the electrodes are grounded.
 (This will limit sparking during the next step.) - d.
 Turn the engine over several times with the starter.
-(This will coat the cylinder wall with oil.) - e.
-Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - Lubricate all control cables and the pivoting points of all levers.
+(This will coat the cylinder wall with oil.)